arzucaner/travel-brew/README.md

 ### ❔ What is TravelBrew?
 <br/>
-TravelBrew is a mobile application designed to assist travelers in discovering the best coffee and cozy spots in the places they visit.
+TravelBrew is a mobile application designed to assist travellers in discovering the best coffee and cosy spots in the places they visit.
 The app empowers users to explore top-notch venues that cater to their essential needs, such as coffee, sandwiches, seating areas, and restrooms, while they travel through different cities.
 <br/>
 <br/>
 <div align="center">